This video compares in detail the iO9 vs the 9900 only.

 - The Prestige is available in 3 colour options of the 9900 (champagne, midnight blue & pink).

-- The Oral-B iO has an interactive colour OLED display in the brush handle.
+- The Oral-B iO9 & 10 have an interactive color OLED display in the brush handle.

 - The Oral-B iO has an LED light ring that can be lit a number of different colours.